Blockchain Community of Practice

-MISMO invites all interested parties to participate in this new group.
-The group will explore blockchain (aka distributed ledger) technology to understand where and how it could be used within the industry as well as what might be required to implement the technology.
+MISMO invites all interested parties to participate in this group.
+This group kicked off in May 2018 and is exploring blockchain (aka distributed ledger) technology to understand where and how it could be used within the industry as well as what might be required to implement the technology.

 "As the development and use of digital mortgage tools continues to accelerate, there is a real potential for our industry to leverage blockchain technology to improve transparency and reduce costs, which are the key goals of any mortgage banking operation," said Laurie Pyle, Chief Operating Officer, Factom.
 "By joining the new Blockchain Community of Practice, mortgage industry participants have the opportunity to be on the ground floor of this exciting new technology and to provide input on new standards and best practices that may soon revolutionize the world of mortgage finance."

 Blockchain technology is increasingly being explored for use throughout the financial services industry to enable faster, more secure digital transactions.
 Blockchain is based on digitized, distributed ledgers, which are databases that are shared and synchronized across multiple sites to record transactions, similar to an accounting ledger.
 Distributed ledgers have the potential to serve as a single sole source of truth for specified industry documents, data and/or transactions and could help lenders reduce compliance burdens, improve data quality and lower costs.